katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-05-ahad-biha-kmsa/ReadMe.txt

 --------------Exercise 6.3--------------
 See FunPar.fsy and FunLex.fsl
-The lines we changed are marked with comment //Exercise 6.3
+The lines we have changed are marked with comment //Exercise 6.3

 --------------Exercise 6.4--------------